Asma Jahangir 1952-2018

 Despite attaining international prominence for her human rights work, Asma was often criticised by supporters of the Pakistani military, as well as religious conservatives.
 She was often subjected to unsubstantiated attacks upon her integrity by her political opponents.
 In 1983, she was placed under house arrest, then put on trial by a military court some months later.
 The Majlis-e-Shoora (Parliament) accused her of blasphemy, which they claimed had occurred during a private conversation.
 A tape of the conversation was provided and no evidence of blasphemy was found.
 At one point, assailants mistakenly invaded her mother’s house, which was next door to her own house, and held her relatives at gunpoint.
 In 2007, she was placed under house arrest for 90 days by Pervez Musharref for her part in the ‘lawyers movement’ which played a role in ending his dictatorship.
-In 2012, she claimed that there was a plot to assassinate her, yet she refused to leave Pakistan, remaining deeply attached to her country throughout her life, and was committed to developing Pakistani civil society.
+In 2012, she claimed that there was a plot to assassinate her, yet she refused to leave Pakistan.
+She remained deeply attached to her country throughout her life, and was committed to developing Pakistani civil society.

 In 1986, Asma held a seminar on human rights in order explore the idea of creating a human right organisation in Pakistan.
 This resulted in the foundation of the Human Rights Commission of Pakistan.
 She was also a trustee of the International Crisis Group.
 In 2014 she received France’s highest civilian award and Sweden’s Right Livelihood Award.
 She was the longest serving Special Rapporteur on human rights in the United Nations, and the first female leader of Pakistan’s Supreme Court.

-Asma Jahangir died suddenly from a cardiac arrest in 2018 aged 66.
+Asma Jahangir died suddenly in 2018 aged 66.
 She was described by Malala Yousafzai as the ‘saviour of democracy and human rights’.
 She leaves a country that she has transformed both through her own work in championing secular human rights, and the civil society organisations she established.
 ‘There was a time that human rights was not even an issue in this country.
 Then prisoners’ rights became an issue,’ she said in an interview in 2014.
 ‘Women’s rights was thought of as a Western concept.
 Now people do talk about women’s rights ̶ political parties talk about it, even religious parties talk about it.’
 Her legacy will continue to inspire everyone fighting for human rights and democracy in Pakistan and beyond.